LGsusM69/project2_simmer/README.md

 # Next Steps

--
+- Implement a 'Reviews' feature
-- Future enhancement two...
+- Add additional recipes to the DB